Linuxfabrik/lfops/roles/mongodb/README.md

 # Ansible Role linuxfabrik.lfops.mongodb

 This role installs and configures a [MongoDB](https://www.mongodb.com/) server, and configures daily database dumps.
+Optionally, it allows setting up a replica set across multiple members.

+Important: When setting up a replica set across members, make sure that there is no data being written on any member until all members have joined the replica set.
+Else you need to [manually prepare the data files](https://www.mongodb.com/docs/manual/tutorial/expand-replica-set/#data-files) on the to-be-added secondary before joining.

 Runs on